hitecherik/Tabulatron/README.md

 - Reduce some of the duplication in the code by cleaning up the structure.
 - Add various integrations with Discord, the chief of which should be automatic registration.
-- Fix `tabbycatrounds` so that it displays the round IDs that `roundrunner` takes as arguments.
 - Add support for multiple CSVs for multiple Zoom calls.
 - Find a cooler name for this project.